PRIME8s/DashKid/README.md

 # Endless Runner (Canvas)

-This is a lightweight endless runner that uses your uploaded sprite sheet.
+This is a lightweight endless runner
-- **Sprite frames**: 28
 - **Frame size**: 1400×1400px
 - **Controls**: Space / ↑ / tap to jump.
 R to restart.
 - **Mobile**: Tap canvas to jump; high-DPI scaling enabled.